mozilla-bteam/bmo/docs/en/rst/using/finding.rst

 Bugzilla can't tell the difference between a value field left blank on purpose and one left blank by accident.

-You can have an arbitrary number of rows and groups, and rearrange them with a drag and drop of the handle on each item.
+You can have an arbitrary number of rows and groups, and rearrange them by dragging and dropping the handle on each item.
+You can even duplicate an item by holding the Alt key while dragging it.
 The radio buttons above them define how they relate — :guilabel:`Match All`, :guilabel:`Match All (Same Field)` or :guilabel:`Match Any`.
 The difference between the first and second can be illustrated with a comment search.
 If you have a search::